-Off Highway 395 about 40 miles south of Lone Pine, sits a desolate area know as Fossil Falls.
-There is one sign for it each way and if you blink you can miss it.
-However, if you take the trip, I guarantee what awaits you down the mile long washboard dirt road is something you have probably never seen before.
+Located off Highway 395, about 40 miles south of Lone Pine, sits a desolate area known as Fossil Falls.
+There is one sign for it each way, and if you blink, you can miss it.
+However, if you take the trip out to Fossil Falls, I guarantee what awaits you down the mile-long washboard dirt road is something you have probably never seen before.

-Turning off Highway 395 we took our time down the poorly maintained road and arrived at the small dirt parking lot.
-This lot has a bathroom, a small map and a picnic bench, in the heat of August the heat was almost unbearable.
+Turning off Highway 395, we took our time down the poorly maintained road and arrived at the small dirt parking lot.
+This lot has a bathroom, a small map, and a picnic bench; in the heat of August, the weather was almost unbearable.

-When you finally make it you will immediately notice how different the rock is here.
-I will caveat the pictures by saying it is really hard to take photos here, the depth and colors do not come through like they do in real life.
+When you finally make it, you will immediately notice how different the rock is here.
+I will caveat the pictures by saying it is tough to take photos here; the depth and colors do not come through like they do in real life.

-The weird rocks gives way to a drop of about 60-70 feet, through a patch of volcanic rock making up a canyon.
-The history of the area says that thousands of years ago this had a river flowing through it, making the falls actually falls, but now it is completely barren.
-Don’t let that fool you though, this place is still completely amazing, and what I would give to see it when it still had water.
+The weird rocks give way to a drop of about 60-70 feet, through a patch of volcanic rock making up a canyon.
+The history of the area says that thousands of years ago, this had a river flowing through it, making the falls actually fall, but now it is completely barren.
+Don’t let that fool you though, this place is still utterly fantastic, and what I would give to see it when it still had water.

-After you are done you can take the path back the way you came.
-If you have a lot of time though I’m sure there is a way to get to the base of the falls as well.
+After you are done, you can take the path back the way you came.
+If you have a lot of time, I’m sure there is a way to get to the base of the falls as well.

-Fossil Falls really is an amazing attraction.
+Fossil Falls is a fantastic attraction.
 I am honestly surprised that there is as little information as there is online about it.
-It is such a unique place and such an easy stop off Highway 395 it really needs to be seen more.
-There is also a campground that cost 6 dollars a night when I was there if you want to stay for a longer trip.
-Check out the rest of the pictures below and be sure to let me know in the comment your thoughts on this area.
+It is such a unique place and such an easy stop off Highway 395 it needs to be seen more.
+There is also a campground that cost 6 dollars a night (as of 2015) when I was there if you want to stay for a longer trip.
+Be sure to let me know in the comment your thoughts on this area.